The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 Go with a collapsable and refillable water bottle so when it’s not filled, you can easily pack it away in your travel bag.

 For something more durable that keeps your water cold for hours upon hours, Hydroflasks are my favorite for everyday use.
-While they are a bit heavier, I prefer these for Disneyland because of their ability to keep water ice-cold even when kept in the trunk of a hot car all day.
+While they are a bit heavier, I prefer these for hotter Disneyland days because of their ability to keep water ice-cold.

 Pro Tips: There are several water refill stations in Disneyland including a cold filtered water option–found inside the Baby Care Center at the end of Main Street in Disneyland.
 You can also ask for a free cup of iced water at dining locations where you order at a window.

 Emergen-C packets are a must for travel.
 These are a great way to support your immune system and overall health on a trip.
-If you’re flying to Anaheim, take one before you hop on your plane.
+If you’re flying in/out of Anaheim, take one before you hop on your plane.

 They are light, take up no space, and are very easy to pack!

 A constant and enjoyable breeze makes all the difference and will allow you to stay comfortable being outside in the heat for hours on end.
-I personally own a bladeless neck fan, but there are other more affordable fans with fan blades available too.
+I personally own this bladeless neck fan, and it’s been the best upgrade for hot weather conditions.

-For something simpler than a neck fan, you can consider a Chill Pal cooling towel to stay cool.
+For something simpler than a neck fan, you can bring a Chill Pal cooling towel to stay cool instead.

 Sunscreen - Road Trip Essentials Packing List - TravelsWithElle